 Spectracide Terminate is the easiest foam to use in this group.
 It is widely available and designed for DIY homeowners who want to treat a known spot quickly.
 The foam kills on contact and reaches into cracks and voids that a liquid spray would miss.

-There is no technique to learn here.
-You aim at the target — a crack in the foundation, a gap in the baseboard, a visible mud tube — and apply the foam.
-It is simple and effective for early-stage, surface-accessible problems.
-Furthermore, it costs less than Termidor, which makes it a smart starting point for smaller jobs.
+Why it stands out: There is very little technique to learn.
+You aim at the target — a crack in the foundation, a gap in the baseboard, or a visible mud tube — and apply the foam.
+It is simple and practical for early-stage, surface-accessible problems.

-Accessible cracks and gaps; visible mud tubes along foundation walls; quick DIY spot treatment; smaller infestations where direct foam contact is achievable.
+Best for: Accessible cracks and gaps; visible mud tubes along foundation walls; quick DIY spot treatment; smaller infestations where direct foam contact is achievable.

-You find a mud tube on your basement wall and a soft spot near the sill plate.
+Example from real life: You find a mud tube on your basement wall and a soft spot near the sill plate.
 The damage looks limited.
 You apply Spectracide Terminate Foam directly into the tube and around the affected area.
-It expands, fills the gap, and kills the termites on contact.
-Fast, simple, and effective for that kind of early-stage problem.
+It expands, fills the gap, and kills termites on contact.

 - Easiest DIY foam option in this group

-- No drilling or special technique required
+- No mixing or special technique required

 - Works well on cracks, gaps, and mud tubes